maruthiprasad06/fabzero/readme.md

 # Maruthi Prasad fabzero experience

-Hello my name is Maruthi Prasad
+Hello I am is Maruthi Prasad

 ## Introduction (18.03.19)
-Brief experience on day 1 Fabzero
+Day 1 @ Fabzero
 At 11AM inaguration of Fablabs by DG and inagural speech by STPI-Bhubaneshwar Director
 Colleagues from different STPI centres introduced themselves We had a brief description on Fablabs by Mr.Francisco